-Getting ready for a sport, camp, or sleepover requires preparation.
+Getting ready for a sport, camp, or sleepover, requires preparation.
 There are so many things needed for baseball, for example, that I worry my son will forget something.
 Then I’ll be the one running home like a maniac to fetch the missing items.
 But the truth is that it is his game, equipment, and uniform; he is physically able to get his things together.

 Problem #3: “I’m hungry!
 I’m thirsty!”

 Should we feed our children?
 Yes.
-But can they learn (in stages) to pack lunches, grab their own snacks, and get their own drinks?
+But can they learn (in stages) to pack lunches, get snacks, and get their own drinks?
 Yes, they can.
 They can even learn to cook!
 At age 2, a child can help you make banana bread by adding, measuring, and stirring the ingredients.
 By age 12, kids can be in charge of an entire meal every once in a while!

 Problem #4: “I can’t wash my own hair!”

 My kids love to play in the bath and take long showers.
 But shampoo and condition their hair?
 Not so much.
-They either call for me to do it or they skip it altogether.
+They either call for me to do it, or they skip it altogether.
 Confession: I like really scrubbing their heads.
 It makes me feel like they are good and clean.
 But when my kids go to camp, they need to be able to wash their own hair.